williamslab/ped-sim/README.md

 SNP array data, the `--err_hom_rate` option provides the ability to produce different rates of errors for genotypes that are truly homozygous.
-The default rate for generating an erroneous genotype that is homozygous for the opposite alleles relative to the truth is 0, so errors at homozygous genotypes produce a heterozygote.
-If set to, say, .1, when a homozygous genotype is set to an erroneous value, 10% of the time it is set homozygous for the opposite allele, and 90% of the time is heterozygous.
+The default rate for generating an erroneous genotype that is homozygous for the opposite alleles relative to the truth is 0, so errors in homozygous genotypes produce a heterozygote.
+If set to, say, .1, whenever Ped-sim is changing a homozygous genotype to an erroneous value, 10% of the time it assigns the genotype as homozygous for the opposite allele, and 90% of the time it uses a heterozygous genotype.
 For equal rates of both these classes, set the rate for this option to .5.
+Values even as high as .1 are likely to be fairly unrealistic (based on some internal analyses) and so the default rate is 0.

 ### Missingness rate: `--miss_rate <#>`